airyhq/airy/docs/docs/guides/contributing.md

 - `feature` or `feat` are used for feature branches
 - `bug`, `fix`, `hotfix` are used for bug fixes
+- `enhancement` is used for improvements of existing features
 - `doc` or `docs` are used for documentation changes
 - `chore` is used for maintenance tasks on the repo